KryQ/nRF52-Project-Template/README.md

 on local machine telnet to programmer. port 4444

+# Things to be mindful of
+Sometimes you include source in makefile and it doesnt compile :/ Why?
+NRF added safeguard to prevent excessive flash usage when you import whole lib folder just add `{MODULE}_ENABLED` explained in `nordic_common.h`

 # Sources and various info

 When to use what sdk: https://devzone.nordicsemi.com/nordic/nordic-blog/b/blog/posts/nrf-connect-sdk-and-nrf5-sdk-statement
 nRF52840 documentation: https://infocenter.nordicsemi.com/index.jsp?topic=/ps_nrf52840